CodeMasterWinter/CahyaRealEstate/README.md

 # Cahya Real Estate

-### The Official repository for the Cahya Real Estate website
+Cahya Real Estate is a new-age real estate company that aims to combat economic inflation by providing quality affordable housing to citizens of all economic classes.

 This repository houses all the relevant files for the Cahya Real Estate website, a **Python Django** Web App.